rootwork/hugo-module-site/README.md

 development liveReload environment.
 I'm not sure why, or whether this affects other types of imports (it clearly doesn't affect content imports).

-- I haven't yet determined how to import a module from a specific branch on a repo.
+- [#9541](https://github.com/gohugoio/hugo/issues/9541): It doesn't appear to be possible to import a module from a specific branch on a repo.
 For example, none of the following work as paths:
   - `<repo>@<branch>` (How Hugo modules reference a tag)
   - `<repo>/tree/<branch>` (GitHub style)
   - `<repo>#<branch>` (npm style)